How to Manage Salesforce Licensing in Certero

 3. Filter to identify:

-• Users who have not logged in recently (candidates for license reclamation)
+• Users who have not logged in recently (candidates for licence reclamation)

-• Disabled or inactive users who still have licenses assigned
+• Disabled or inactive users who still have licences assigned

 Cross-reference user activity with Active Directory data (if an AD Connector is configured) for a more complete picture of user status.